Saving Lives Since 1866

 These three areas of expertise—animal rescue, animal placement, and animal protection—are the bedrock on which the ASPCA stands.
 They represent the full circle of our work, impacting animal victims of cruelty at every stage, and they comprise the foundation on which we will continue to build for years to come.

 We are proud of all that we have achieved since 1866, but we know that there is no time to rest.
-We look forward to using the strength of our experience to become more effective than ever before—from permanently banning horse slaughter to reducing the number of at-risk animals in shelters and communities nationwide, we have set our sights on a very bright future, indeed.
+In fact, we just recently announced the relocation of the ASPCA Behavioral Rehabilitation Center to a permanent new facility in Weaverville, North Carolina.
+What’s more, we published an ASPCA-sponsored study in early 2017 showing dramatic decreases in shelter intake and euthanasia of homeless dogs and cats, and an 18.5% increase in adoptions—proof that progress is occurring on a national scale.
+We look forward to continuing to use the strength of our experience to become more effective than ever before—from permanently banning horse slaughter to further reducing the number of at-risk animals in shelters and communities nationwide, we have set our sights on a very bright future, indeed.
 With millions of supporters all around the country, we know that we are closer than ever to achieving our ultimate goal: a nation free from cruelty to animals.